battles-app/desktop/ICON_GENERATION_GUIDE.md

 ## ✅ Icons Already Generated!

 All icons have been automatically generated with:
-- ✅ 15% padding on all sides
+- ✅ 12% padding on all sides
-- ✅ 15% rounded corners
+- ✅ Fully transparent background (no black bg)
-- ✅ Dark background (#0a0a0a)
+- ✅ High-quality lanczos3 scaling
-- ✅ Transparent corners
+- ✅ Crystal clear, production-ready quality

 ## 📦 Generated Files